Chris Tsakalakis: Later positions

-In 2016, Tsakalakis joined Benchmark Capital as an Entrepreneur in Residence (EIR) "to explore new business opportunities in the areas of e-commerce, marketplaces and health tech.".
+In 2016, Tsakalakis joined Benchmark Capital as an entrepreneur in residence (EIR) "to explore new business opportunities in the areas of e-commerce, marketplaces and health tech.".
 Tsakalakis left Benchmark after his one-year stint as an EIR concluded in 2017.

-In March 2018, Tsakalakis joined Vivino as Chief Executive Officer, taking over the reins from Vivino’s founder, Heini Zachariassen.
-Tsakalakis left Vivino in October of 2019.
+In March 2018, Tsakalakis joined Vivino as chief executive officer, taking over the reins from Vivino's founder, Heini Zachariassen.
+Tsakalakis left Vivino in October 2019.

-In April of 2021, Tsakalakis joined Kiva as its Chief Executive officer, picking up the baton from Neville Crawley.
-He left Kiva in July of 2022.
-Tsakalakis joined the board of directors of the public benefit corporation, Aunt Bertha, doing business as findhelp, in June of 2021.
-He restarted his consulting firm, Trefo, to become a full time advisor and consultant in August of 2022.
+In April 2021, Tsakalakis joined Kiva as its chief executive officer, picking up the baton from Neville Crawley.
+He left Kiva in July 2022.
+Tsakalakis joined the board of directors of the public benefit corporation, Aunt Bertha, doing business as findhelp, in June 2021.
+He restarted his consulting firm, Trefo, to become a full time advisor and consultant in August 2022.

 Other roles

-Tsakalakis is a member of the Young Presidents Organization and serves on the board of the Western States Region of the American Heart Association.
+Tsakalakis is a member of the Young Presidents' Organization and serves on the board of the Western States Region of the American Heart Association.